start a dutch branch

 HOW TO REGISTER A DUTCH BRANCH

-A branch is not considered a separate legal entity but is legally bound to the foreign parent company or organisation.
-This means a branch can only be established when an existing organisation wants to set foot in the Netherlands, while it’s seen as an independent entity that carries out business in its own name.
+A branch is not considered a separate legal entity but is legally bound to the foreign parent company or organization.
+This means a branch can only be established when an existing organization wants to set foot in the Netherlands, while it’s seen as an independent entity that carries out business in its own name.

 However, the branch is also subjected to the local laws and regulations, although it does not have to prepare (and file) an Annual Report in the Netherlands.
 A branch is liable for corporate taxation in the Netherlands, and as such it’s required to file the annual Corporate tax return, as well as the quarterly VAT returns (in case of trading activities)

 A Branch is an easy and inexpensive way of establishing a presence in the Netherlands